selkies-project/selkies-gstreamer/docs/firewall.md

 In most cases when either of your server or client does not have a restrictive firewall, the default Google STUN server configuration will work without additional configuration.
 However, when connecting from networks that cannot be traversed with STUN, a TURN server is required.

 [Open Relay](https://www.metered.ca/tools/openrelay) is a free TURN server instance that may be used for personal testing purposes, but may not be optimal for production usage.

-Because there is only one server location, this will add substantial latency to your connections.
+**While the [Open Relay](https://www.metered.ca/tools/openrelay) TURN server is the default when no TURN server is set, because there is only one server location, any connection with the type `relay` will add substantial latency as well as stutters to your connections.**

 For self-hosters with restricted host networks, the [Oracle Cloud Free Tier](https://www.oracle.com/cloud/free) Arm Compute Instance provides up to 10 TB Outbound Data Transfer every month, which accounts to a total of nearly 30 mbps bandwidth even when Selkies-GStreamer is utilized 24/7.
 You may configure coTURN with any computer, server, cloud service, or virtual machine you want.
 Make sure to use a location that is as close as possible to the web client or the host server.